featurist/pogoscript/guide.md

 	(sum, 1, 2, 3)
 	sum 1 2 3
 	(sum) 1 2 3

-Also, the name can be placed anywhere in the form:

-	sum 1 2 3
-	1 sum 2 3
-	1 2 sum 3
-	1 2 3 sum

-Are all identical calls.
-It makes more sense with a better example:

-	(Noah) is friends with (Sammy)

 If there's only *one* argument and no name, then that argument is taken as a value, not a function, and it's not called.
 So the following are identical: